 Chris co-wrote with his wife, Nancy, The Next Harvest, Vineyards & Wineries of New England (2008), the premier book on New England wine and wineries.
 This book is a unique guide to exploring the wide variety of wines produced throughout New England.
 Included are chapters devoted to the history of New England, the history of wine and other New England beverages, such as mead and cider, and a description of the varieties of grapes grown in New England.
 This book is the perfect resource to use when planning either a weekend getaway or an extended stay in New England, complete with driving maps to regional wineries.
 This book has been the subject of many newspaper and radio stories and it earned Chris and Nancy the 2009 “Award for Journalism” from the New Hampshire Winery Association.

 Chris also co-wrote with his wife Nancy, Legendary Locals of Haverhill (2011) for Arcadia Publishing.
-This book is the first book in the Legendary Locals series of books that will cover towns and cities across the country.
+This book was the flagship first book in the Legendary Locals series of books that covers towns and cities across the country.
 Acadia Publishing is the foremost publisher of books devoted to local history.

 Chris had worked in High Tech for over 20 years but because of massive cuts in the Massachusetts technology field he was “down sized.”
 During those years he had worked for Lucent Technologies (formerly Western Electric and AT&T) and Nucletronix Inc. While working at AT&T he co-wrote the Thin Film Circuits Shop Instruction #23.20 Pre-Encapsulation, Pre-Diebond and Pre-Wirebond Clean with Nancy J. Guidoboni.
 While working at Lucent he had been active in all aspects of manufacturing from beginning to end.
 Regardless of what his official job function was, he was always asked to join each department’s research/investigation team.
 This role in problem analysis lasted for the entire 18 years he was with Lucent.
 Whether the department was looking for cost savings, improved quality, or increased productivity, Chris always provided support in making critical decisions.
 Lucent felt that he was aware of and understood the demands of a rapidly changing environment and that he was flexible and imaginative enough to stay ahead of trends.
 This led to Lucent honoring him with 50 awards during his employ there.
 In addition to his work at Lucent, Chris previously worked at Nucletronix Incorporated for two years as a full member of the research and development team.
 Nucletronix was a small manufacturer of equipment and systems used for the medical and scientific application of high-energy particles.
 High Tech Recommendations

-After being laid-off, he went back to school to update his skills.
+After being laid-off, he went back to college to update his skills.
 Chris graduated three times and earned two certificates at Northern Essex Community College.
 This caught the interest of the local newspapers: The Boston Sunday Globe; Lawrence Eagle Tribune and The Haverhill Gazette, which all wrote articles about Chris.
-It was while attending college that Chris began to start a new career in writing and publishing, a career which has been a blessing to those using his services.
-For more information on Chris, Pear Tree Publishing or self-publishing your work, please contact us.
+It was while attending college that Chris began to start a new career in writing and publishing, a career which has been called “a blessing” to those using his services.
+For more information on Chris, Pear Tree Publishing, self-publishing your work or book events, please contact us.